-HIV is the virus that causes AIDS.
-If ignored, it can lead to illness and death.
-This is why it is so important to get medical care if you find out you have HIV.
-Do not be afraid to seek a doctor or nurse practitioner with experience in treating HIV-infected patients--he or she can help you to stay well.
-Most VA doctors who treat HIV are specialists in infectious disease.
+It is so important to get medical care and start treatment as soon as you find out you have HIV.
+Please see a provider with experience treating people with HIV.
+Most VA providers who treat HIV are specialists in infectious disease.
 They work with a team of other health professionals who focus on HIV as a chronic, or lifelong, disease.

-Treatments for HIV are not perfect (no medicine is), but can be very effective for many people.
-A doctor or other health care provider can explain the best options for you.
+Treatments for HIV are not perfect (no medicine is), but are very tolerable and extremely effective for most people.
+They also work very well to minimize the chance that you may transmit HIV to sex partners (for pregnant women they also decrease the risk of infecting the baby).
+A health care provider can explain the best options for you.

-Start with a list or notebook.
-Prepare for your appointment with your doctor by writing down:
+Start a list or notebook of your questions or concerns so you don't forget anything.
+Prepare for your appointment with your provider by writing down:

-- any questions that you have (print out questions to ask your doctor and take it to your appointment)
+- Any questions that you have (see our resource questions to ask your provider).

-- any symptoms or problems you want to tell the doctor about (include symptoms such as poor sleep, trouble concentrating, feeling tired)
+- Any symptoms or problems you want to tell your provider about (including things like poor sleep, trouble concentrating, feeling tired)

-- a list of the medications that you are taking (include herbs and vitamins), including a list of any HIV medications you have taken in the past and any HIV-related problems you have had when taking them.
+- A list of the medications, herbs, and vitamins that you are taking, including a list of any HIV medications you have taken in the past and any problems you had when taking them.

-Go over your lab work, and keep track of your results.
-If your doctor wants you to have some medical tests, make sure you understand what the test is for and what your doctor will do with the results.
-If you don't understand what your doctor is saying, ask the doctor to explain it in everyday terms.
+Go over your lab results, and keep track of them.
+If your provider wants you to have some medical tests, make sure you understand what the test is for and what your provider will do with the results.
+If you don't understand what your provider is saying, ask them to explain it in everyday terms.

-If you feel your doctor has forgotten something during the appointment, it is better to ask about it than to leave wondering whether something was supposed to happen that didn't.
-It's your right to ask questions of your doctor.
+If you feel your provider has forgotten something during the appointment, it is better to ask about it than to leave wondering about it.
+It's your right to ask questions of your provider.
 You also have a legal right to see your medical records.
-After all, it's your body.

-Be honest.
-Your doctor isn't there to judge you, but to make decisions based on your particular circumstances.
-Tell your doctor about your sexual or drug use history.
-These behaviors can put you at risk of getting other sexually transmitted diseases as well as hepatitis.
+Be open.
+Your provider isn't there to judge you, but to help make decisions based on your particular circumstances.
+Tell your provider about your sexual and drug use history.
+These behaviors can put you at risk of getting other sexually transmitted diseases.
 If your body is fighting off these other diseases, it will not be able to fight off HIV as effectively.
-You may get sicker, faster.

-If you have sex with someone of the same sex or someone other than your spouse, it's OK to tell your doctor.
-The VA is not the military.
-It does not have a "don't ask, don't tell" policy.
-You cannot get kicked out of the VA or lose your benefits if you have sex with someone of your same sex, or someone other than your spouse.
+If you have sex with someone of the same sex or someone other than your spouse, it's OK to tell your provider.
+You cannot get kicked out of VA or lose your benefits if you have sex with someone of your same sex, or someone other than your spouse.